-The school can offer particular support to children with a long term illness or disability.
+The school can make reasonable adjustments to offer support to children with a long term illness or disability.
 This may include specialised equipment, a pack for work at home or arranging for home tuition.
 If this applies to your child, please ask to speak to the Headteacher or the Inclusion Manager.

-Attendance Record for the Academic Year 2015/2016
+Attendance Record for the Academic Year 2016/2017